-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office where the sale was conducted.

-- (2) An application referred to in subrule (1) must reflect - - (a) the name and customs code of the applicant; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;15 - (c) the reference number of the notice of attachment; - (d) the date of sale of the lien goods; - (e) the lot numbers in respect of the goods that were sold; and - (f) whether the debtor - (i) was the sole owner or co-owner of the goods; or - (ii) had a share, title, right or interest in the goods in terms of a credit agreement under the National Credit Act.
+- (b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office where the sale was conducted. - (2) An application referred to in subrule (1) must reflect- - (a) the name and customs code of the applicant; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; - (c) the reference number of the notice of attachment; - (d) the date of sale of the lien goods; - (e) the lot numbers in respect of the goods that were sold; and - (f) whether the debtor- - (i) was the sole owner or co-owner of the goods; or - (ii) had a share, title, right or interest in the goods in terms of a credit agreement under the National Credit Act. - (3) An application referred to in subrule (1) must be supported by documentary evidence that the debtor is the owner or co-owner of the goods, or has a share, title, right or interest in the goods, including, as may be appropriate- - (a) any invoice issued in respect of the goods; and - (b) a credit agreement in terms of which the debtor has a title, right or interest in the goods.